IceTheCoder/light-game/README.md

 - [Kevin Tran](https://github.com/kevintr303) for taking the time to code such a great infinite level, 'where you are trying to survive as long as possible'.
 - The sword in Level 7 is [Sword Normal](https://opengameart.org/content/sword-normal) by [Skycore](https://opengameart.org/users/skycore), licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)
 - [ChatGPT](https://chat.openai.com/chat) for providing me with unique solutions to SO MANY problems.
+- Special thanks to [Bing](https://www.bing.com) for providing helpful information and assistance during the development of this project.
 - [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) for making such a great beginner's guide on getting into game development.
 - [This video](https://www.youtube.com/watch?v=ACyqpLh4jrs) by [The Game Dev Show](https://www.youtube.com/@thegamedevshow8449/videos) for helping me introduce light in my game.
 - [Comp-3 Interactive](https://youtu.be/W11uv7jf1e4) for explaining me how I can use custom fonts with TextMeshPro.